Information for Parents

 7. Encourage Choice and Expression

 Offer your child choices during daily routines to encourage language use.
 For example, “Would you like an apple or a banana?”
 Wait for their response and model the correct words if needed.
-Giving children the chance to make decisions builds confidence and encourages expressive language.
+Giving children the opportunity to make decisions builds confidence and encourages the development of expressive language.

 8. Use Gestures and Non-verbal Communication